Giancarlo Stanton Player Props: Yankees vs. Orioles

-On Saturday, Giancarlo Stanton (coming off going 2-for-4 with a double) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 7:05 PM ET.
+On Sunday, Giancarlo Stanton (coming off going 2-for-4 with a home run and an RBI) and the New York Yankees face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 1:35 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Orioles.
+In his previous game, he notched a home run while going 2-for-4 against the Orioles.

 Giancarlo Stanton Game Info & Props vs. the Orioles